Work conditions

 Overstaying

-if you stay in the UK beyond your visa expiry date without applying for a visa extension, you will be classed as an overstayer – which means that you are in the UK without immigration permission.
+If you stay in the UK beyond your visa expiry date without applying for a visa extension, you will be classed as an overstayer – which means that you are in the UK without immigration permission.
 Overstaying is a criminal offence.
 There is no "grace period" within which you can lawfully overstay your visa.

 Overstaying can have serious repercussions for future immigration applications, potentially resulting in a re-entry ban to the UK for at least 12 months if you overstay for more than 30 days.
 Furthermore, overstaying may affect your visa applications to countries other than the UK.